Find a Registered Dental Hygienist

 2. aspirin and NSAIDs

-8. has a prognosis that depends greatly on the stage of the cancer; the 10-year survival rate for cancer
+8. has a prognosis that depends greatly on the stage of the cancer; in Canada, the 5-year net survival for cancer

-1. limited to the mucosa approaches 90 percent
+1. limited to the mucosa, submucosa, or muscularis propria (Stage 1) exceeds 90 percent

-2. with extension through the bowel wall is 70 to 80 percent
+2. with extension into or through the bowel wall (Stage 2) is 79 to 88 percent

-3. with lymph node involvement is 30 to 50 percent
+3. with lymph node involvement (Stage 3) is 68 to 74 percent

-4. with metastatic disease is less than 20 percent.
+4. with distant metastatic or peritoneal disease (Stage 4) is less than 11 to 13 percent.

 3. Inherited colorectal cancer syndromes is an inherited predisposition to colorectal cancer, which occurs in 5 to 10 percent of persons with colorectal cancer, and that includes familial adenomatous polyposis, a hereditary disorder that